jingalls1217/opendatalakehouse/01_ingest.md

    STORED AS ICEBERG;
    ```

    b.
-Ingest data into the **airlines** table from the raw layer airports table
+Ingest data into the `airlines` table from the raw layer airports table

    ```
    INSERT INTO ${prefix}_airlines.airlines
       SELECT * FROM ${prefix}_airlines_raw.airlines;
    ```

    c.
-Query the newly created table, execute the below query
+Query the newly created `airlines` table by executing the query below

    ```
    SELECT * FROM ${prefix}_airlines.airlines LIMIT 10;
    ```

-4. Just like in the previous step execute the following below queries to create the **unique_tickets** table in an Iceberg table format by using the **CREATE TABLE, STORED AS ICEBERG** syntax
+4. Just like in the previous step execute the following below queries to create the `unique_tickets` table in an Iceberg table format by using the **CREATE TABLE, STORED AS ICEBERG** syntax

     a.
-Create **unique_tickets** table in an Iceberg table format
+Create the `unique_tickets` table in an Iceberg table format

    ```
    drop table if exists ${prefix}_airlines.unique_tickets;